xanderdeseyn/react-native-responsive-linechart/docusaurus/docs/horizontalaxis.md

 ---

-name: Vertical Axis
+title: HorizontalAxis
+id: horizontalaxis
-route: /verticalaxis
+route: /horizontalaxis

 ---

-import { Chart, HorizontalAxis, Area, VerticalAxis, Line, BoxTooltip } from '..' import { Playground, Props } from 'docz'
+import { Chart, HorizontalAxis, Area, VerticalAxis, Line, BoxTooltip } from '../../src'

-# VerticalAxis

-This component draws an axis on the Y plane.
+This component draws an axis on the X plane.

-## VerticalAxis Props
+## HorizontalAxis Props
 | Prop        | Type | Required | Description
 | ----------- | ----------- | ------------- | ------ |
 | `tickValues`      | `number[]` | No | Use this to explicitly set the ticks which should be drawn on the axis. |